d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Exercises

 1. Train a deeper Transformer in the experiments.
-How does it affect the training speed and the prediction performance?
+How does it affect the training speed and the translation performance?
 1. Is it a good idea to replace scaled dot-product attention with additive attention in the Transformer?
 Why?
-1. For language modeling, can we use the Transformer encoder, decoder, or both?
+1. For language modeling, should we use the Transformer encoder, decoder, or both?
 How to design this method?
-1. What can be issues to Transformers if input sequences are very long?
+1. What can be challenges to Transformers if input sequences are very long?
 Why?
 1. How to improve computational and memory efficiency of Transformers?
-Hint: you may refer to the excellent survey paper by Tay et al. :cite:`Tay.Dehghani.Bahri.ea.2020`.
+Hint: you may refer to the survey paper by Tay et al. :cite:`Tay.Dehghani.Bahri.ea.2020`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/348)